faradayio/earth/README.markdown

 # earth

-Earth is a collection of *data models* that represent various things found here on Earth, such as pet breeds, kinds of rail travel, zip codes, and Petroleum Administration for Defense Districts.
+Earth is a collection of *data models* that represent various things found here on Earth, such as countries, automobiles, aircraft, zip codes, and pet breeds.

-The data that these models represent can be pulled from preconfigured authoritative sources.
-By default, data is pulled from [Brighter Planet's open reference data site](http://data.brighterplanet.com) using the [taps gem](http://rubygems.org/gems/taps).
+By default the data that these models represent is pulled from [Brighter Planet's open reference data site](http://data.brighterplanet.com) using the [taps gem](http://rubygems.org/gems/taps).
+The data can also be imported directly from preconfigured authoritative sources.

 ## Usage